Gear, multi-color

 “Your insights and thoughtful guidance were incredibly valuable, and I especially appreciated how you helped me connect the dots.
 It gave me clarity on why I’ve been stuck in old patterns.
 Your suggestion to carve out time for myself truly resonated—it’s already helping me clear my mind and approach strategic planning with greater focus and ease.”

 She had taken a micro-step—and in doing so, made a meaningful leap toward leading from a more aligned, empowered place.
-This is just the beginning of her leadership transformation!
+This was just the beginning of her leadership transformation!

 Source: Podcast: Align Your Mind (start from 22nd minute) Book: Align Your Mind by Britt Frank